ros2/rcl/.github/PULL_REQUEST_TEMPLATE.md

 ### Release Engineering

-- [ ] Should this PR be backported to supported ROS 2 releases?
-Changes that break API or ABI are not generally eligible to be backported.
+- [ ] This PR shoub be backported to supported ROS 2 releases.
+I understand changes that break API or ABI are not generally eligible to be backported.